 Protest Platforms: In Age Of Streaming, Saga Believes Artists Should Have More Control

-Protest Platforms is a three-part series examining what it means for music to protest in 2017.
+Protest Platforms is a three-part series examining what it means for music to protest today.

 Platforms have always helped to shape protest music.
 Independent artists, punk labels, and do-it-yourself (DIY) organizers have long suggested that the means through which music is created and distributed carries as much political weight as the content of the songs: by subverting the status quo, producing their own platforms (labels, outlets, shops), and creating alternative worlds.